pianomanfrazier/lemmings-clone/README.md

 10 32 x 32 square images

+scale the image down to the size you want (ie 10x10) when calling the sprite api.

 7-8 are ornamental and drawn to the background.
 The lemming can walk through it.

 1. rock-grass